cloudfoundry-attic/datadog-firehose-nozzle/README.md

 | NOZZLE_DISABLEACCESSCONTROL   | If true, disables authentication with the UAA.
 Used in lattice deployments |

 ### CI
-The concourse pipeline for the datadog nozzle is present here: https://concourse.walnut.cf-app.com/pipelines/nozzles?groups=datadog-nozzle
+The concourse pipeline for the datadog nozzle is present [here](https://loggregator.ci.cf-app.com/pipelines/nozzles?groups=datadog-nozzle)